 Use plastic bins to sort smaller, oddly-shaped, or multiple like items.

-TIP: Keep raw meats on a dishwasher-safe sheetpan lid to prevent leakage.
+TIP: Keep raw meats on an upside-down dishwasher-safe sheetpan lid to prevent leakage.

 Use the same method to clean out and organize your fridge freezer.